About this item

 In imaginative prose that interrogates the past with a poet's curiosity and a scientist's pen, Unexploded Ordnance seeks to answer how we are shaped by the stories we inherit.

-After moving from Germany to the United States to work as a professor of biology, Catharina Coenen takes up residence in a second language to voice the questions she could not ask at home.
-What exactly did her family live through during World War II, and to what extent are they implicated?
-What terrors did her grandmother, mother, and aunt endure, and why are women's wartime stories so hard to find?
-How much of the self is shaped by the traumas and passions that come to us through our DNA?
-Balancing literature with historical research, old letters with new conversations, Coenen peels back generational silences to walk alongside her grandmother as she comes of age during Hitler's rise to power, watches her friends disappear one by one, and flees bombing raids with her tiny daughters, escaping from city to town, rented room to orphanage, parish house to hospital, trying to survive.
+After moving from Germany to the US to work as a professor of biology, Catharina Coenen takes up residence in a second language to voice the questions she could not ask at home.
+To what extent was her grandfather implicated in World War II?
+What exactly did her grandmother, mother, and aunt live through?
+And why are women's wartime stories so seldom told?
+Coenen peels back generational silences to walk alongside her grandmother, who comes of age during Hitler's rise to power, watches friends disappear one by one, and flees bombing raids with her tiny daughters.
 Weaving reflections on language, biology, queerness, art, and memory, Coenen moves between the personal and the universal with stunning honesty and elegance.

 Review Quotes